On vous rappelle !

 Icône livre et plume

-A bit of History
+A brief History

 This arrondissement is home to some of the most historic sites in Paris.
 After draining the Champeaux marshes, the Halles de Paris were installed by Louis VI in 1137 under the name of Marché des Champeaux to replace the 2 existing markets (“Marché Palu” on the “Ile de la Cité” and ‘Marché Central’ on the ‘Place de Grève’).
 The market grew over the centuries before becoming a health problem in the 1950s.
 On 14 March 1960, it was decided to transfer the Halles market to Rungis and La Villette.